melinath/django-daguerre/README.rst

 Upgrading from 1.0.X
 --------------------

-Daguerre 2.1 and up use native Django migrations.
+Daguerre 2.1 and up provide native Django migrations alongside (new) South migrations.
 If you are migrating from Daguerre 1.0, and you have manually created data (for example Areas) that you want to preserve, you *must* first upgrade to Daguerre 2.0, run the migrations included in that version, and *then* upgrade to Daguerre 2.1.

 This migration path would look as follows::